Multigraphs without large bonds are wqo by contraction: Introduction

 \section{Introduction}

-A \emph{well-quasi-order} (\emph{wqo} for short) is a partial order which contains no infinite decreasing sequence, nor infinite collection of pairwise incomparable elements.
+A \emph{well-quasi-order} (\emph{wqo} for short) is a quasi-order which contains neither infinite decreasing sequences, nor infinite collections of pairwise incomparable elements.
 The beginnings of the theory of well-quasi-orders go back to the 1950s and some early results on wqos include that of Higman on sequences from a wqo~\cite{Higman01011952}, Kruskal's Tree Theorem \cite{Kruskal60well}, as well as other (now standard) techniques, for example the \emph{minimal bad sequence} argument of Nash-Williams~\cite{Nash63onwe}.

 A recent result on wqos and arguably one of the most significant results in this field is the theorem by Robertson and Seymour which states that graphs are well-quasi-ordered by the minor relation~\cite{Robertson2004325}.
 Later, the same authors also proved that graphs are well-quasi-ordered by the immersion relation~\cite{Robertson:2010:GMX}.